javascript-tutorial/en.javascript.info/2-ui/1-document/05-basic-dom-node-properties/article.md

   ...
 }
 ```

-Other classes are somewhat similar.
 ````

 ## The "nodeType" property

-The `nodeType` property provides an old-fashioned way to get the "type" of a DOM node.
+The `nodeType` property provides one more, "old-fashioned" way to get the "type" of a DOM node.

 It has a numeric value:
 - `elem.nodeType == 1` for element nodes,